Me Talk Pretty Ludling

 Linguistic adventures in girl world (Argots, Part 2B)

-The Fannee Doolee word game, the sung Boston zip code in the address to the show’s letters department (02134), Bernadette’s signature butterfly arm move, and Ubbi Dubbi are the main pop-culture residue of the show, with the last being a ludling that was already known to me as Double Dutch.
+The Fannee Doolee word game, the sung Boston zip code in the address to the show’s letters department (02134), Bernadette’s signature butterfly arm move, and Ubbi Dubbi are the main pop-culture residue of the show, with the last being a ludling already then known to me as Double Dutch.
 The girl culture of my school adored all these things.
 They pushed for activities from the show to be done in class, they flashed the Bernadette, and they spoke fluent Ubbi Dubbi.

 Although my interest in languages was even then in effect, I was not entertained by this ludling.
 As I mentioned, I already knew it, as well as Pig Latin and a pretty unusable one called Triple Chinese.
 I could, but preferred not to engage in Ubbi Dubbi.
 Nonetheless, we come here to an interesting element of ludlings: they are typically created and used by girls.

-Of course simply by their nature as games, ludlings appeal to a younger audience.
+Of course, simply by their nature as games, ludlings appeal to a younger audience.
 But the value of a secret language also appeals to the group as Meredith Doran explains:¹

 Language is one of the cheapest tools available to kids.
 You don’t have money or power, but you’ve got words.

-As for why these cryptolects come from the mouths of young women in particular, Jessica Weiss, a writer who tackled the topic says:²
+As for why these cryptolects come from the mouths of young women in particular, Jessica Weiss, a writer who tackled the topic, says:²

 [G]irls are drawn to […] ludlings, because using them builds social bonds.
 Though girls aren’t threatened in the same way as others who use secret languages, like prostitutes or criminals, using gibberish creates a sense of exclusivity and power for girls at a time when they are otherwise inherently powerless.

-Exploring a different phenomenon, the recent appearance of a paragoge, or “exclamatory syllable”, in utterances like fine-uh, stop-uh, etc., linguist John McWhorter attempts to pin down the distribution of its usage:³
+Exploring a different phenomenon, the recent appearance of a paragoge, or “exclamatory syllable”, in utterances like fine-uhstop-uh, etc., linguist John McWhorter attempts to pin down the distribution of its usage:³

 […] I have heard this primarily in, to use the technical term for the dialect, white girl.

 He is partially joking, but attributes the utterance to younger women “of all shades” speaking mainstream American.
 He finds it not to appear in black English, among older speakers, or men.
-This is what brings these threads together, as McWhorter notes:⁴
+This brings these threads together, as McWhorter notes:⁴

 It’s an example of the fact that when language changes it tends to be women who lead the change.